MicrosoftDocs/azure-dev-docs/java/migrate-weblogic-to-wildfly-on-azure-kubernetes-service.md

 ### Determine whether session replication is used

-If your application relies on session replication, with or without Oracle Coherence*Web, you have 2 options:
+If your application relies on session replication, with or without Oracle Coherence*Web, you have two options:

 1. Refactor your application to use a database for session management.
 2. Refactor your application to externalize the session to Azure Redis Service.
 For more information, see [Azure Cache for Redis](/azure/azure-cache-for-redis/cache-overview).